Travel Advisors: Cuba FAQ

 Exceptional and meaningful cultural experiences.
 The absolute best way to experience Cuba.

-Clients stay in beautiful boutique luxury properties, the hidden gems of Havana!
+Your clients stay in beautiful boutique luxury properties, the hidden gems of Havana!
 Wonderful meals are had at Cuba’s best private restaurants (never prepaid or fixed menu).
-Each client’s travel arrangements directly support more than 20 Cuban entrepreneurs, giving additional meaning and depth to the experience.
+Each client’s travel arrangements directly support more than 30 Cuban entrepreneurs, giving additional meaning and depth to the experience.
 Sometimes, tears are shed at the airport on the last day.
 Read reviews from past guests.

 Is land travel to Cuba legal?